BinarSkugga/webmesh/README.md

 client.close()
 ```

 WebMesh clients use the same process as the server to serialize and pack messages.
-You can override how this happens by providing a different implementation of `AbstractMessageSerializer` or `AbstractMessageProtocol`. **Make sure the server and clients use the same Serializer and Protocol or equivalent implementations.**
+You can override how this happens by providing a different implementation of `AbstractMessageSerializer` or `AbstractMessageProtocol` to the constructor. **Make sure the server and clients use the same Serializer and Protocol or equivalent implementations.**